Music at MRUC

 MRUC is always looking for new members!
 No previous experience is necessary and instruction on Handbell technique will be provided.
 Contact our music director, Tom, at firstname.lastname@example.org for more details.

-Our Worship Band, named “Cornerstone,” supports congregational singing through instrumental accompaniment and solos.
-They include contemporary as well as traditional worship music in our regular Sunday morning service.
-Cornerstone is a collection of dynamic and talented musicians from our community.
+Our Worship Band, named “Cornerstone,” include contemporary as well as traditional worship music in our regular Sunday morning service.
 They lead us on instruments including piano, guitar, bass guitar, and violin.
 Guest musicians throughout the year include a harpist and trumpet.
-The Worship Band rehearses once a week, as well as prior to Sunday morning worship.
+Contact our music director, Tom, at email@example.com for more details.

 Music from our own Mike Russell